 Effective human resource management has become more important in recent times.
 Here are some reasons why:

-Human resource management is usually shortened to “HRM”.
-It is defined by the CIPD as:
+We always define Human resource management “HRM” by the CIPD as:

 “The design, implementation and maintenance of strategies to manage people for optimum business performance”

 In other words, HRM is about how people by a business in order to meet the strategic objectives of the business.
 The functional objectives set for HRM need to be consistent with the corporate objectives.

 The key is to remember that HRM is a strategic approach.
 HRM uses a variety of tools to help meet the strategic needs of the business, each of which needs together in an integrated way.
 The key tools are: